 WHO WE ARE

-The Bicycle Adventure Club (BAC) is a non-profit, bicycle touring club for serious cyclists run by its 1,500 volunteer members.
-Members create for each other a variety of bicycle tours, both domestic and foreign.
+The Bicycle Adventure Club (BAC) is a non-profit, bicycle touring club for serious cyclists with a current membership exceeding several thousand.
+Members volunteer to create and lead a variety of bicycle tours, both domestic and foreign for each other.
 Our heritage goes back over 40 years to the International Bicycle Touring Society; the club as it currently exists began operating rides in 1983.
 We have a large number of members who have been with the club for many years.
 We enjoy the camaraderie of exploring the world with our cycling friends on tours developed by club members for other members.

 - BAC rides are usually developed and led by volunteer club members (Ride Directors).
 On some overseas rides the volunteer member (called a Ride Coordinator in this case) will plan the tour in conjunction with a commercial tour operator and the commercial operator will lead the ride.